tszheichoi/awesome-sensor-logger/COORDINATES.md

 Note: The Gravity sensor in Sensor Logger has the same coordinate system as the Accelerometer linear acceleration measurements.

-## Gyroscope & Orientation
+## Gyroscope

-The rotation rates and orientation are measured around the axes, as the acceleration.
-Again, following the right-hand convention.
+The rotation rates and orientation are measured around the same axes as acceleration.
 When you read off the Gyroscope sensor in Sensor Logger, refer to the diagram below.

 <img src="https://github.com/tszheichoi/awesome-sensor-logger/assets/30114997/ac11f346-2c49-40f1-a5e0-4c711ab978f3" width="200"/>

 _Source: https://developer.apple.com/documentation/coremotion/getting_raw_gyroscope_events_

+For the rotation rate readings from the Gyroscope sensor, iOS and Android have consistent definitions.

+## Orientation
-The orientation is derived from the rotation rate and references the same axes, but are called:
+The orientation is derived from the rotation rate and references the same axes.
+To be specific:
 - `roll` refers to the rotation around `y`;
 - `pitch` refers to the rotation around `x`;
 - `yaw` refers to the rotation around `z`.
 Sometimes also called the `azimuth`.